CogPsyDraftTable/MinervaExplore/Hintzman1986_R_Crump/HintzmanJournal2.md

 ## Running multiple simulated Subjects

 Each simulated subject is shown 3, 6 and 9 exemplars across three categories.
 Each of the category names is probed, and the retrieved echo pattern is compared to the prototype pattern.
 The correlation between the retrieved pattern and the original prototype should increase with the number of exemplars in memory.
-Category 1 has 3 exemplars, Category2 has 6 exemplars, and Category 3 has 9 exemplars.
+Category 1 has 3 exemplars, Category 2 has 6 exemplars, and Category 3 has 9 exemplars.
+Hintzman ran 20 simulated subjects.

 ```r